Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: Introduction

 Magic state distillation (MSD) is a procedure which uses only Clifford operations to increase the fidelity of non-stabilizer states that can be used to realize non-Clifford gates.
-This procedure is orders of magnitude more costly than transversal gates and can incur a significant resource overhead for the implementation of a quantum computer \cite{jochym2014using15}\cite{fowler2012surface19}.
+This procedure is orders of magnitude more costly than transversal gates and can incur a significant resource overhead for the implementation of a quantum computer \cite{jochym2014using15}\cite{fowler2012surface19}\cite{chamberland2019fault}\cite{chamberland2020very}\cite{haah2018codes}\cite{hastings2018distillation}.

 Gauge fixing is an alternative approach for universal quantum computation without the need for a special ancillary state prepared by MSD, using only one quantum code.
-The method proposed by Paetznick and Reichardt \cite{paetznick2013universal17} is a known example of this approach.
+The method proposed by Paetznick and Reichardt \cite{paetznick2013universal17} is an example of this approach.
 This method has been described based on the [[15, 7, 3]] quantum Hamming code as an example.
-In this code, by considering the first logical qubit as data qubit and fixing the other six logical qubits into the encoded $|0^{\otimes6}\rangle$ state as gauge qubits, CCZ gate will be transversal.
-Applying the transversal $H$ gate on all the 15 qubits of the code performs a logical $H$ to the first logical qubit.
-However, as its application corrupts the state of the gauge qubits, additional error correction and transversal measurements are needed in order to restore their state into $|0^{\otimes6}\rangle$ after applying this gate.
+In this code, by considering the first logical qubit as data qubit and fixing the other six logical qubits into the encoded $\vert 0^{\otimes6}\rangle$ state as gauge qubits, CCZ gate will be transversal.
+Applying the transversal $H$ gate to all of the 15 qubits of the code performs a logical $H$ to the first logical qubit.
+However, as its application corrupts the state of the gauge qubits, additional error correction and transversal measurements are needed in order to restore their state into $\vert 0^{\otimes6}\rangle$.

-Recently, Yoder et al. \cite{yoder2016universal21} have proposed a novel approach to overcome the limits of non-transversality, namely pieceable fault-tolerance (PFT).
-In this approach, a non-transversal circuit is broken into fault-tolerant pieces with rounds of intermediate error correction in between to correct errors before they propagate to a set of non-correctable errors.
+Yoder et al.\cite{yoder2016universal21}\cite{yoder2018practical} proposed a novel approach to overcome the limits of non-transversality, namely pieceable fault-tolerance (PFT).
+In this approach, a non-transversal circuit is broken into fault-tolerant pieces with rounds of intermediate error corrections in between to correct errors before they propagate to a set of non-correctable errors.
 As an example, fault-tolerant implementation of CCZ was developed for the 7-qubit Steane code.
 This considerably reduces the resource overhead in comparison with MSD.
-However, this approach is unable to find a fault-tolerant construction for non-transversal single-qubit gates, such as $T$, without additional ancillae.
-This problem may impose additional cost when a quantum algorithm such as QFT is synthesized to a fault-tolerant gate set not containing a non-Clifford single-qubit gate.
+However, this approach is unable to find a fault-tolerant structure for non-transversal single-qubit gates, such as $T$, without additional ancillae.